okremer84/nbapicks/README.md

 # NBA Playoff Picks
-To start the docker run the start.sh
+To start the docker image:
+change SRCDIR to your local directory run the start.sh